French, German leaders meet amid rift over energy, economy | Headlines

 Earlier this month, fifteen countries agreed on German-led plans for an improved European air defense system, the so-called European Sky Shield Initiative.

 France did not join the project.
-The French Mamba system is already part of NATO's integrated air and missile defense.
+The French Mamba system is already part of NATO's integrated air and missile defence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)